programmfabrik/easydb-documentation/en/webfrontend/datamanagement/search/collections/collections.md

 A collection can be shared with other users.
 This includes:

 * Users with an easydb login
-* One whole easydb group
+* A whole easydb group
 * Users who do not have their own easydb login can be invited by e-mail
-* Anonymous sharing via a link
+* Anonymous sharing via hyperlink

 ![Share collection](share_collection_en.jpg)